simondaout/Flower2d/README.md

   * example/socal: inversion example with a more complex fault geometries with several imbricated structures
   * example/atf: profile examples

-Note: all data need to be projected in local UTM coordinates.
+:memo: Note: all data need to be projected in local UTM coordinates.
 Read readme.txt files in each directories for insar data, gps data or gmt files projection examples.

  References
 ============